gemfire/spring-data-for-vmware-gemfire/documentation/reference/cq-container.md

 acquisition and release, exception conversion and the like.
-This allows you, as an application developer, to write the (possibly complex) business logic associated with receiving an event (and reacting to it), and delegate the boilerplate GemFire infrastructure concerns to the framework.
+This allows you, as an application developer, to write the (possibly complex) business logic associated with receiving an event (and reacting to it), and delegate the boilerplate [vmware-gemfire-short-name] infrastructure concerns to the framework.

 The listener container is fully customizable.
 A developer can chose